hindu-comm/mail_stream_advaita-l/2015/07/akhanDaakara-vRtti/175__shrImallalitAlAlitaH.md

 > if-&-when one hasn't put due effort towards this basic self-discipline.
 >

-​Better start a separate thread for this subject.
+Better start a separate thread for this subject.
 Don't cause deviation here.

 I'm not against talking about these qualities.
 I'm against using